softcon17/getting-started/session-activity/STEP 3 - Push it!.md

 > If you are Group 2 or 3, you will also need to add `https://sample-update-machine-microservice.run.aws-usw02-pr.ice.predix.io` to the GET MACHINES input box so you can select a machine to test with

-You can enter the same URL and (hopefully!) get different results not due to any sort of magic, but because the `METHOD` is different (Look at the REST cheatsheet if you need more info on this), so although they look the same, the one you tested earlier is using the `GET` method, and the one you just entered is using either a `POST` or a `PUT` method depending on the challange <br/><br/>
+You can enter the same URL and (hopefully!) get different results not due to any sort of magic, but because the `METHOD` is different (Look at the REST cheatsheet if you need more info on this), so although they look the same, the one you tested earlier is using the `GET` method, and the one you just entered is using either a `POST` or a `PUT` method depending on the challenge <br/><br/>

 Finally go the section of the UI that relates to your group and try this new endpoint.<br/><br/>